Didier Eribon: Work

 Didier Eribon is professor at the School of Philosophy and Social Sciences of the University of Amiens (France).
-He has for years been running a seminar at the École des hautes études en sciences sociales in Paris.
-He has also been Visiting Professor at the University of California, Berkeley for several years, and at the Institute for Advanced Study, Princeton.
+He has been running a seminar at the École des hautes études en sciences sociales in Paris for several years.
+He has also been visiting professor at the University of California, Berkeley for several years, and at the Institute for Advanced Study, Princeton.

-Eribon has lectured in a great number of countries and, in the U.S., at The New School, University of Chicago, Harvard University, Yale University, New York University (NYU), the University of Michigan at Ann Arbor, the University of Virginia at Charlottesville, Columbia University among others.
+Eribon has lectured in several countries: in the U.S., at The New School, University of Chicago, Harvard University, Yale University, New York University (NYU), the University of Michigan at Ann Arbor, the University of Virginia at Charlottesville, and Columbia University among others.
 He was one of the speakers at the Conference "Foucault in Berkeley.
 Twenty Years Later", held in Berkeley October 2004, with Leo Bersani, Judith Butler, Paul Rabinow, Hubert Dreyfus, Michael Lucey, and others.

 He is the author of several books, including his Réflexions sur la question gay (1999, Insult and the Making of the Gay Self), Une morale du minoritaire (2001), and Echapper à la psychanalyse (2005, Escaping Psychoanalysis).
 His biography of Michel Foucault (1989), published in English in 1991, has been praised by Pierre Bourdieu, Paul Veyne, Paul Rabinow and Hayden White, among others.
 His 1988 book of conversations with Claude Lévi-Strauss was also published in English in 1991.

-Eribon wrote frequently for Le Nouvel Observateur, the French weekly magazine.
+Eribon wrote frequently for Le Nouvel Observateur, a French weekly magazine.
 He reviewed books in the fields of philosophy and social sciences.